Marty Morrissey

-Martin "Marty" Morrissey (born 28 October 1958, Mallow, County Cork) is an Irish sports commentator and television presenter.
-He regularly presents high-profile sports events for RTÉ Sport, such as the All-Ireland Senior Football Championship and Olympic Games.
+Martin Morrissey (born 28 October 1958) is an Irish sports commentator and television presenter.
+He is the Gaelic games correspondent for RTÉ News and regularly presents high-profile sports events for RTÉ Sport, such as the All-Ireland Senior Hurling Championship and Olympic Games.

 Early life

-Morrissey was born in Mallow, County Cork (where his mother was from) but was raised in the Bronx, New York, where his parents worked.
-When he was aged 10, the family returned to Ireland to his father's native home of Clare.
+Morrissey was born in Mallow, County Cork (where his mother was from), and spent his early childhood in the Bronx, New York, where his parents worked.
+When he was 10 years old, the family returned to Ireland to his father's native home of County Clare.
 They settled in Mullagh.
-Later, Morrissey went on to study at St Flannan's College in Ennis and then University College Cork (UCC) in Cork where he studied medicine for three years before switching to microbiology and physics.
+Morrissey went on to study at St Flannan's College in Ennis, and then University College Cork (UCC) in Cork, where he studied medicine for three years before switching to microbiology and physics.
 He then did a master's in education at NUI Galway to become a teacher.

-While still a student in UCC, he had coached teams of Kilmurry Ibrickane GAA to Clare U-16 and Minor Football titles.
+While still a student in UCC, he had coached teams of the Kilmurry Ibrickane club to Clare under-16 and minor football titles.
 This took the attention of Sr Cecilia, principal of St Joseph's Secondary School, who needed a coach for their boys football team.
 Morrissey agreed, and made his entry at the school.
-He took charge of the Senior Football team in a period that the relationship between the neighbouring clubs Kilmurry Ibrickane GAA and Milltown Malbay GAA were at an all-time low and rivalry at an all-time high.
-By forming a school team consisting of players out of the parishes Kilmurry Ibrickane, Milltown Malbay, Doonbeg and Cree-Cooraclare, Morrissey defused most of the tensions.
+He took charge of the senior football team in a period when the relationship between the neighbouring clubs of Kilmurry Ibrickane and Milltown Malbay was at an all-time low and their rivalry at an all-time high.
+By forming a school team consisting of players out of the parishes Kilmurry Ibrickane, Milltown Malbay, Doonbeg and Cree–Cooraclare, Morrissey defused most of the tensions.
 He managed the team to the Munster title in 1983.

 Due to his involvement in the team, Morrissey was asked to teach PE for a month.
 It turned into a four-year stint, in which he taught, amongst others, Mathematics, Geography, Commerce and Religion.

 Sports

 Morrisey was a dual player, playing as goalkeeper in Gaelic football and corner forward in hurling.
-He played his hurling with Ballyea GAA and later Clonbony GAA.
+He played his hurling with the Ballyea club, and, later, the Clonbony club.
 Morrisey played his football with Kilmurry Ibrickane GAA, St Flannan's College (runner up in the 1976 Munster Final), University College Cork and Clare GAA.
-With Clare GAA he played three years in the Minor team and acted as substitute in the Senior team.
+With Clare GAA he played three years in the minor team and acted as substitute in the senior team.
 He played both codes at minor level for Clare.